-Facebook, Google, and their contemporaries use algorithms to track user preferences (i.e., what they click on and what search terms they choose) and send them news, updates, and advertising that are consistent with those preferences.
+Facebook, Google, and their contemporaries use algorithms to track user preferences (i.e., what we click on and the search terms we choose).
+In turn this influences the news, updates, and advertising that shows up for us.
 This has led to the emergence of "filter bubbles" and consequent "echo chambers" in online communities, in which consumption of particular kinds of Web content is constantly reinforced regardless of its quality.
 Internet activist Eli Pariser describes this phenomenon in the following TED Talks video:

 Since it is not against the law to produce fake news, it is difficult to keep it from spreading.
 However, in 2017 Facebook and Google began to take steps to eliminate fake news from their users' feeds, starting in France and Germany, as described in a brief Reuters article, "Facebook, Google join drive against fake news in France," by Gwenaelle Barzic and Sudip Kar-Gupta.
 In 2018, Facebook discontinued its "trending topics" feature.